vithortinti/VerxPDF/README.md

 verxpdf image [-p <PDF-FILE>] [-d <DESTINATION-DIRECTORY>] [-s <SIZE> OPTIONAL] [-q <QUALITY> OPTIONAL]
 ```
 -s: Image size parameter.
 You can see more about the sizes in the [image-config](#image-configuration) option. <br>
+- [width]x[height]: Custom image size when converting PDF to image.
 -q: Image quality parameter.
-Must to be used with size parameter.
-- low: Low image quality (faster) - Divide the number of pixels by 4;
-- normal: Normal image quality (default option) - Uses the size specified in the size parameter;
-- high: High image quality (slower) - Multiplies the number of pixels by 4.
+Multiplies the image size by the integer entered.

 ### Image Configuration
 ```bash